-If your only goal of bankruptcy is to save your home, be sure to consider other alternatives first.
-You may be able to negotiate with your lender to deal with arrearages or get government help to modify your loan terms.
-To learn more about ways to save your home, see How to Avoid Foreclosure.
+If your only Chapter 7 bankruptcy goal is saving your home, there's a good chance you'll be better off filing for Chapter 13 or considering other alternatives first.
+You might be able to deal with arrearages by negotiating with your lender outside of bankruptcy or modifying your loan terms.
+Read more about ways to save your home and how to avoid foreclosure.

 Keep in mind that this remedy only applies to debt collectors.
-Creditors can continue to contact you (except in some states that extend this remedy to the original creditor as well as collection agencies).
-To learn more about dealing with debts and debt collection agencies, see Debt & Collection Agencies section.
+Creditors can continue to contact you (except in some states that extend this remedy to the original creditor and collection agencies).
+To learn more about dealing with debts and debt collection agencies, see Debt Management.

-For clear-cut answers, information and strategies you need to figure out whether bankruptcy is the right solution for your debt problems, see The New Bankruptcy: Will It Work for You?, by Cara O'Neill (Nolo).
+For clear-cut answers, information, and strategies needed to figure out whether bankruptcy is the right solution for your debt problems, see The New Bankruptcy: Will It Work for You? by Cara O'Neill (Nolo).

-Some debt is never discharged (canceled) in bankruptcy -- including child support and spousal support arrears, student loans (except in very limited circumstances), and tax debts first due within the previous three years.
-To learn more about which debts can be wiped out in bankruptcy, see What Bankruptcy Can and Cannot Do.
+Some debt is never "discharged" or canceled in bankruptcy, including child and spousal support arrears, student loans (except in limited circumstances), and tax debts due within the previous three years.
+Learn more about which debts you can erase and what bankruptcy can and cannot do.